 Greer Raggio, PhD

 Greer Raggio received her PhD under the mentorship of Meghan Butryn, PhD.
 Greer earned an undergraduate degree at Wake Forest University, and a Master in Public Health at Columbia University.
 She is interested in behavioral medicine broadly and, more specifically, obesity and associated public health issues, psycho-oncology, and women's mental health.
 Greer is now a post-doctoral fellow at the Boston VA.

 Jena Shaw, PhD

 Jena Shaw received her PhD in May 2015.
 Her thesis used behavioral outcomes to measure the efficacy of an ACT-based treatment for anorexia nervosa and bulimia nervosa in an inpatient setting and her dissertation examined the impact of implicit attitudes on soda consumption.
-She now works at the Center for Weight and Eating Disorders at the University of Pennsylvania.
+She is now an Assistant Professor of Psychology in the Psychiatry at the Center for Weight and Eating Disorders at the University of Pennsylvania.

 Marie Colasanti, MS

 Marie Colasanti received her MS in May 2015.
 She now coaches groups and individuals to achieve their weight loss goals, and continues to lead weight loss groups at Drexel.

 Renee Mikorski, MS